metacpan/metacpan-cpan-extracted/distros/N/Neo4j-Bolt/lib/Neo4j/Bolt/Node.md

 Their properties and metadata can be accessed as shown in the synopsis above.

-This package inherits from [Neo4j::Types::Node](https://metacpan.org/pod/Neo4j/Types/Node.md), which offers an object-oriented interface to the node's properties and metadata.
+This class conforms to the [Neo4j::Types::Node](https://metacpan.org/pod/Neo4j::Types::Node) API, which offers an object-oriented interface to the node's properties and metadata.
 This is entirely optional to use.